IsaacAKAJupiter/joplin-url-meta/README.md

 - Compact/Ultra Compact display methods now only apply margin between metadata containers.
 - Resource image src URIs now use the `file://` prefix if before v3.1.1 and the `joplin-content://note-viewer/` prefix if v3.1.1 or newer.

+### v1.0.7

+- Remove BR elements if using compact/ultraCompact display type when they exist right after the anchor tags.
+This should make the display closer to how it would render without the plugin (with just an injection for the meta information).

 ## Roadmap/Known Issues